zzxxxxxzxxxz/HASEE-hbe6s-bios-backup-and-undervoit-mode/README.md

 # HASEE-hbe6s-bios-backup-and-undervoit-mode
-BIOS backups for various versions and different functions.
+BIOS backups of different versions and functions, such as microcode updates and undervolting